immersive-web/webxr-ar-module/spatial-tracking-explainer.md

 #### Position-disabled Subtype

-The origin of this subtype will be initialized at a position near the user's head at the time of creation.  `XRDevicePose` objects retrieved with this subtype will have varying orientation values but will always report `x`, `y`, `z` values to be `0`.
+The origin of this subtype will be initialized at a position near the user's head at the time of creation.  `XRViewerPose` objects retrieved with this subtype will have varying orientation values but will always report `x`, `y`, `z` values to be `0`.

 Some example use cases:
 * 360 photo/video viewer